godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Now at the bottom of list of animation tracks you will have a green track that reads "AnimationPlayer".
 Now we need to add the point where we want to call our callback function.
-Scrub the timeline until you reach the point where the muzzle just starts to flash.
+Scrub the timeline until you reach the point where the muzzle starts to flash.

 .. note:: The timeline is the window where all of the points in our animation are stored.
 Each of the little
           points represents a point of animation data.